Pomax/are-we-flying/docs/index.md

 And once more: we live.
 You can see the auto-throttle keeping our speed around 174 knots (we go over a bit, we go under a bit) through pretty much the entire descent.
 And with that, we've exhausted the list of edge cases to look at.
 Which means our autopilot is done!
 Which means we can finally get down to writing the _real_ autopilot! ..._Wait, what?_

-# Part four: "Let's just have JavaScript fly the plane for us"
+# Part 4: Google maps for planes

 So far we've been looking at what we _call_ an autopilot, but is it?
 Can we just get in the plane, and then tell it to pilot itself?
 In the real world: no, absolutely not, for very good reasons.
 But we're not dealing with the real world, we're dealing with a video game that we have near enough full control over, so why would we stop at "what you can do in the real world" when we can make things _so_ much cooler by adding in the bits you won't get in real life?
 We now have the basics in place for making the plane go where we want it to go, so let's create a UI that lets use _tell it_ where we want it to go, starting _and ending_ on a runway.
 Because now we're ready to tackle the  _really_ interesting parts: